fairlearn/fairlearn/docs/user_guide/assessment.rst

 In most applications, we consider demographic groups including historically marginalized groups (e.g., based on gender, race, ethnicity).
-We should also consider groups that are relevant to a particular application.
+We should also consider groups that are relevant to a particular use case or deployment context.
 For example, for speech-to-text transcription, groups based on the regional dialect or being a
 native or a non-native speaker.